D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/EndPoints.md

-- Description: this is the part associated to the description of external end-points.
+- Description: Describes external endpoints where drilling data is sourced or delivered, and how signals map to those endpoints.

 # NOUNS
 ## DataEndPoint <!-- NOUN -->